kgiannis/multichain_client_java/README.md

 ## Getting Started
 This client is provided with four examples so you can see it in action and test the different responses you get when you make an API call.

-We are using only one object for every response we are expecting from the API call.
+We are using only one object type **(ObjResp)** for every response we are expecting from the API call.
-Since each call respond carries its own properties we are expecting to have many properties inside this object in order to cover all the responses.
+Since each response carries its own properties we are expecting to have many properties inside this object in order to cover all the possible responses from different calls.
 That concludes (in case we are getting Object and not String as response) with an object with many NULL values in its properties.
 Only the properties that corresponds to the API response are populated with values.
-So as an example when we are calling API method **getinfo** we are expecting to have values for properties as _version_, _protocolversion_ and so on.
+So, as an example, when we are calling API method **getinfo** we are expecting to have values for properties as _version_, _protocolversion_ and so on.

 As you can see in **App.java** you have to follow the steps bellow: